I’ve taken my fair share of day trips from Barcelona.

 By car it will take about 80 minutes along the coast using the C-32 and AP-7.

-And don’t be afraid to join the day trip discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.
+And don’t be afraid to join the day trip options from Barcelona discussion by joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.